-On the 25th May 2018 the Order became part of legislation and was available on www.legislation.gov.uk.
-From the 25th May 2018 until 6th May 2019, Suffolk Coastal District Council and Waveney District Council entered into a shadow period, in which the Shadow Authority and Shadow Executive made decisions on behalf of East Suffolk Council until it came into effect on 1st April 2019.
+On the 24th May 2018 the Order and Regulations became part of legislation and was available on www.legislation.gov.uk.
+From the 25th May 2018 until 6th May 2019, Suffolk Coastal District Council and Waveney District Council entered into a shadow period, in which a Shadow Authority and Shadow Executive make decisions on behalf of East Suffolk Council until it came into effect on 1st April 2019.